Court-Pencil/Trailblazers/README.md

 ## Wireframes

 The wireframes were designed using Balsamiq.
 Designed with mobile first practices, tablet and then website.
 The final design of the Trailblazers site evolved from the original wireframes to create a smoother, more intuitive user experience.
 While the wireframes helped establish the initial structure—such as homepage layout, events section, and booking form the final version refines these elements for better flow and clarity.

+My wireframes evolved significantly from the initial designs.
+I originally started with a single scrolling layout to support a seamless user experience, based on the common behavior of users simply scrolling through content.

+Midway through development, I shifted to a multi-page structure to better organize information and improve navigation.
+I moved the “About Us” section to its own dedicated page, created a new page for the beginner’s guide, and relocated the booking form to a separate page with a clear button to return to the homepage.

+The homepage now features a welcoming hero image as the header, followed by upcoming hikes — the information users are most likely to seek first.
+This is followed by a gallery that showcases Trailblazers as a friendly and inclusive space.
+For those wanting to learn more about the organization, the “About Us” page offers deeper insight, while beginners can access the guide to understand what to bring and how to prepare.

 ![Wireframe-Mobile](docs/wireframe-mobile.png)
 ![Wireframe-Mobile](docs/wireframe-tablet.png)
 ![Wireframe-Mobile](docs/wireframe-desktop.png)